WJSoftware/wj-config/README.md

-For example, you could define the URL `/api/vi/users?format={format}&id={id}` and later on decide that the ID will be part of the URL and not the query string, modifying it to `/api/v1/users/{id}?format={format}` and your function call does not have to change at all.
+For example, you could define the URL `/api/vi/users?format={format}&id={id}` and later on decide that the ID will be part of the URL and not the query string, modifying it to `/api/v1/users/{id}?format={format}` and your function call does not have to change at all!
 Your code does not care about the position of replaceable route values.

 ### About the Replaceable Values